ryanong/mongoid_spacial/README.md

   # try not set index for this field manually as we record what spacial fields are index for some handy fields later

   # set return_array to true if you do not want a hash returned all the time
-  field :mouth,             type: Array,    spacial: {lat: 'latitude', lng: 'longitude', return_array: true }
+  field :mouth,             type: Array,    spacial: {lat: :latitude, lng: :longitude, return_array: true }

   # simplified spacial indexing
   # you can only index one